Finnish passport: Åland

-Åland, being an autonomous region with its own government, has a separate passport.
+Åland, an autonomous region with its own government, has a separate passport.
 The Åland Islands passport does not however indicate a different nationality, with all holders being Finnish citizens.
 Unlike the Danish autonomous countries (none of which belong to the European Union) the Åland Islands autonomous region is a full part of the Finnish state, and an Åland Islands passport therefore brings all the rights and benefits of European Union membership for the holder.
 The passport follows the standard European Union format, and is marked on the front cover with both Finland and Åland.